dequelabs/axe-core/doc/API.md

 }
 ```

 This example will return all the related nodes for all rules that fall under the "violations", "incomplete", and "inapplicable" result types.
-Since the "passes" type was no specified, it will return at most one related node for each rule that passes.
+Since the "passes" type was not specified, it will return at most one related node for each rule that passes.

 ###### <a id='preload-configuration-details'></a> Preload Configuration in Options Parameter